DeptOfComputerScience/ComputerScienceDept/README.md

 The page will reload when you make changes.\

+### CSS Framework

+This project uses Tailwind Css and everything is configured so you can just carry on with your jsx files and add the tailwind classes there.
+For reference go [here](https://tailwindcss.com/docs)

 ### TODO:
 1. Create the Pages
 2. Setup the Navabar and Footer